prob140/textbook/_chapters/Chapter_19/02_Moment_Generating_Functions.md

 $$

 That's the mgf of the gamma $(r+s, \lambda)$ distribution.
 Because the mgf identifies the distribution, $X+Y$ must have the gamma $(r+s, \lambda)$ distribution.

+This is what we observed in an earlier section by simulation, using numerical values of $r$ and $\lambda$.